 The Advocacy Chair promotes the rights and interests of women at the law school and within the legal profession at large.
 This involves identifying gender disparities in legal education and the legal profession, educating key stakeholders, and lobbying for structural changes.
 The Advocacy Chair spearheads a significant portion of the behind-the-scenes work of YLW, including meetings with faculty, administrators, and student leaders.
 The Advocacy Chair may also draft educational materials and plan community education events.
-Currently, a major aspect of the Advocacy Chair’s work is leading efforts related to the 2012 Speak Up report on gender dynamics at the law school.
+A major aspect of the Advocacy Chair’s work is leading efforts related to the 2012 Speak Up report on gender dynamics at the law school.
 This work includes educating faculty and students at YLS about the report’s findings and lobbying for the implementation of its recommendations.
 The Advocacy Chair also organizes the annual YLW Faculty and Staff Awards, and coordinates informal faculty dinners with students.

 Alumnae Relations Chair

-The Alumnae Relations Chair works to connect past and present YLW members to create mentorship opportunities, facilitate career advice, and to foster community across the generations of Yale Law Women.
-The Alumnae Relations Chair coordinates the annual Yale Law Women summer mentorship program, which pairs current YLW members with alumnae who share their interests.
-This program includes “summer reunions” for mentor-mentee pairs in select cities.
-During the school year, the Alumnae Relations Chair also runs YLW’s “Day in the Life” series, which brings women from the diverse sectors of the legal profession back to Yale to give current students an informal opportunity to learn about engage with these visiting lawyers about everything from career trajectory to work-life balance.
+The Alumnae Relations Chair works to connect past and present YLW members to create mentorship opportunities, highlight the achievements of our alumnae, and to foster community across the generations of Yale Law Women.
+The Alumnae Relations Chair coordinates the annual Yale Law Women summer mentorship program, which pairs current YLW members with alumnae who share their interests, and “summer reunions” for mentor pairs in select cities.
+During the school year, the Alumnae Relations Chair also runs YLW’s “Day in the Life” series.
+These events bring women from the diverse sectors of the legal profession back to Yale to give current students an informal opportunity to discuss everything from career trajectories to work-life balance.

 YLW also seeks to foster an active alumnae community.
 In 2013, we hosted our first Alumnae Board Reunion, as part of our growing efforts to engage alumnae with each other as well as YLW.
 The Alumnae Relations chair also communicates periodically with YLW alumnae through email newsletters, Facebook, and LinkedIn.

-The Scholarship Chair is responsible for helping women at YLS develop their academic legal writing from idea until publication and hone their skills in scholarly critique.
+The Research and Writing Chair is responsible for helping women at YLS develop their academic legal writing from idea until publication and hone their skills in scholarly critique.
 From writing groups to workshops, YLW creates spaces for women to turn classwork into publications.
-The Scholarship Chair also helps YLW members develop connections with women faculty members at Yale and beyond.
+The Research and Writing Chair also helps YLW members develop connections with women faculty members at Yale and beyond.
 The Developing Scholarship series brings young alumnae to Yale to workshop papers with YLW members.
 This series exposes law students to new scholarship and gives them a chance to get off-the-record insights and advice about life as a legal scholar and teacher.
 YLW also coordinates the Women in Legal Academia dinner, where YLS faculty provide targeted mentoring to women students interested in becoming professors or publishing more generally.

 Professional Development Chair